H3yfinn/transport_data_system/README.md

 Sometimes i probably use words like 'concordance' in the wrong contexts.
 Here are some examples in case it helps:
 Concordance table: used to describe a data table used to state certain rules within the data i'm using. for example it can be used to create a mapping between sets of categories (eg. drive types to fuel types) or to state what categories of data are allowed or are present in the data i'm using.

+# Github LFS (Large File Storage)
+So that someone who clones this repo can see the files I input into the system i have implemeented LFS.
+You may notice this as some larger input files are not in the repo but are instead in the LFS.
+This is because the files are too large to be stored in the repo.
+If you want to see the files you can download them from the LFS.
+To do this you need to install LFS and then run the following command in the terminal:

+git lfs pull